RichardKnop/example-api/README.md

 This is a base project to bootstrap and prototype quickly.
 It is useful as a starting point for REST APIs and includes full OAuth 2.0 implementation as well as basic endpoints to create and update a user, health check endpoint, Facebook integration, migrations and a ready to rumble Dockerfile.

+It relies on `Postgres` for database and `etcd` for configuration but both are easily customizable.
+An [ORM library](https://github.com/jinzhu/gorm) is used for database communication.

 # Index

 * [Example API](#example-api)